fognetkit/fognet-core/README.md

 ## 🧰 Requirements

-- A cloud provider account (e.g., Yandex Cloud, AWS coming soon)
+- A cloud provider account (e.g., Yandex Cloud, AWS)
 - A configured environment file
 - A script that runs your computation on Ubuntu

 ## 🌐 Supported Providers

 - ✅ Yandex Cloud
-- 🛠️ AWS (coming soon)
+- 🛠️ AWS
 - 📋 Other providers are in the backlog

 ## ⚙️ Getting Started